Understanding your future expected returns is an important part of your investment plan.

 The resultant portfolio-level expected return figure can be popped into any investment calculator.

-You’ll quickly see how long it’ll take to hit your goals for a given amount of cash invested.
+You’ll then see how long it could take to hit your goals for a given amount of cash invested.

 How to use your expected return